Adam Gawlas

 Adam Gawlas (born 18 February 2002) is a Czech professional darts player who competes in Professional Darts Corporation (PDC) events.
 He has qualified for two PDC World Championships and reached his first major PDC semi-final at the 2023 UK Open.

-In his youth career, Gawlas found success in the PDC's youth system, most notably finishing as the runner-up at the 2019 PDC World Youth Championship and winning 2023 PDC Development Tour 15.
+In youth darts, Gawlas has won two PDC Development Tour titles and finished as the runner-up at the 2019 PDC World Youth Championship.

 Career

 Gawlas qualified for his first PDC European Tour tournament in mid-2019, when he qualified for the 2019 Austrian Darts Championship, and he defeated Ross Smith in the first round, before losing to eventual champion Mensur Suljović in the second round.

 He finished third in the JDC World Cup with the Czech junior team.
-Gawlas also achieved another third place finish with the Czech junior team, this time the European Youth Cup.
+Gawlas also achieved another third-place finish with the Czech junior team, this time the European Youth Cup.

 He then made it to the 2019 JDC World Championship final, where he lost to Keane Barry 5–3.

 Gawlas also played in the final of the 2019 PDC World Youth Championship, but he lost to Luke Humphries 6–0.
 The result qualified him for 2020 Grand Slam of Darts.

 In early 2020 he made his first attempt at the European Q-School.
 In the final tournament he achieved his best result of the week when he made it into the last 32; in the other 3 events, he finished in the last 512, the last 256 and the last 128.
 A few weeks later he qualified for The 2020 Austrian Darts Championship, although the tournament has been postponed due to the coronavirus outbreak.
 In April 2020 he became one of the ten players of newly found 2020 Tipsport Premier League.

 Gawlas won a PDC Tour Card for the first time at European Qualifying School in February 2021.

 On 17 December 2022 he became the first Czech player in history to reach second round at PDC World Darts Championship beating Richie Burnett 3–2 in the first round.

 In 2023, Gawlas was the first Czech player to reach the semi-finals at the UK Open.
 However, he lost this game to Andrew Gilding.

+Gawlas lost his tour card in January 2025 after finishing outside the top 64 on the order of merit.

+Gawlas regained his tour card at Q-School in January 2026.